jcrosasb/sensor_streaming/README.md

 You may run the notebooks and the scripts from Jupyterlab

 ## Instructions for running scripts
+To run any of the scripts, you firt need to run:
+> conda install -c conda-forge python-confluent-kafka --yes from the command line to install Confluent Kafka.

 To run `producer.py`, you will need to give the following arguments:
 1. File `input.ini`, which contains information such as the port for the bootstrap servers and the group ID.